MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 **Note**: To build Cordova applications, the JavaScript Analytics API does not have methods to enable or disable the collection of `LIFECYCLE` or `NETWORK` events.
 In other words, Cordova applications come with `LIFECYCLE` and `NETWORK` events pre-enabled by default.
 If you want to disable these events, follow the [Client Lifecycle Events](#client-lifecycle-events) and [Client Network Events](#client-lifecycle-events) on disabling events.

 ### Client lifecycle events
 After the Analytics SDK is configured, app sessions start to be recorded on the user's device.
-A session in {{ site.data.keys.mf_analytics }} is recorded when the app is moved from the foreground to the background, which creates a session on the analytics console.
+A session in {{ site.data.keys.mf_analytics }} is recorded when the app is moved from the foreground to the background, which creates a session on the {{ site.data.keys.mf_analytics_console_short }}.

-As soon as the device is set up to record sessions and you send your data, you can see the analytics console populated with data, as shown below.
+As soon as the device is set up to record sessions and you send your data, you can see the {{ site.data.keys.mf_analytics_console_short }} populated with data, as shown below.

 ![sessions-chart](analytics-app-sessions.png)